 - Press 4 or F4 to enter Safe Mode.

-Once you are in Safe Mode, try opening your GPU software and see if the fans start spinning.
-If they do, then there is likely an issue with a driver or program on your computer.
+Once in Safe Mode, open your GPU software and see if the fans start spinning.
+If they do, there is likely an issue with a driver or program on your computer.
 Try uninstalling any recently installed programs or drivers and see if that fixes the problem.

 If not, you may need to try a system restore or clean install of Windows.